|How to pronounce this name.||Igor Mineyev's Math Page.|

 Bees have a better democracy.
 We need to keep up.

 Score voting is more important than the electoral college.
 It is more important than gerrymandering.
+The country is not polarized; it just uses a corrupt voting system.
 Spread the word.
 Discuss and demand.
-Will the politicians allow these voting systems?
+Will the politicians allow score voting?
 This is not a mathematical question.

 Our new Illini Hall building - make it SOLAR.